marcoradic/rl_from_scratch/README.md

 # rl_from_scratch

-Selected Reinforcement Learning algorithms, implemented in Python
+Reinforcement Learning, where agents learn from actively interacting with the environment

+!(Mountain Car learning to reach the flag in a sparse reward environment)[eligibility_traces/m_car.gif]

 ## About

-A collection of Reinforcement Learning Algorithms, mostly tabular methods or games such as Blackjack from OpenAIs `gym` environment.
+A selection of Reinforcement Learning Algorithms, mostly tabular methods or environments from OpenAIs `gym` environment.

-These are just examples that do not provide modularity or clean interfaces :hammer:, implemented for educational purposes :mortar_board:.

 Implemented techniques include: